IForgeDe/Penshell/README.md

 # Penshell

-A simple command line tool for common tasks.
+A experimental command line pipeline for common tasks.